gerbless/react-tutorial/css-preprocessors/readme.md

 3. [Gulp configuration](#gulp-configuration)

 Now, we will discuss a new tool to help us creating CSS styles.
-These tools help us to create CSS styles easily, also they provide us loops and metaprogramming to create styles.
+These tools help us to create CSS styles easily, also they provide us loops and other stuff to create styles.
 These tools are called CSS preprocessors and we will use them from now on.

 ### Sass vs Less vs Stylus